laaksomavrick/devblog/content/blog/supporting-staging-and-production-environments-with-terraform/index.md

 For the moment, I only extracted technoblather into its own module.
 If need arose, I could extract this further into subcomponents (e.g. `technoblather/networking`, `technoblather/static-site`, etc.)

-## How I migrated the existing infrastructure to the new configuration
+## Migrating the existing infrastructure

 In the original setup, one `default.tfstate` existed which represented the state for the already deployed infrastructure.
 I wanted to migrate this to be the `production.tfstate` and create additional terraform stacks as required.